hsomesun/Portus-On-OracleLinux7/README.md

 This guide will *NOT* work with the current master branch of Portus.

+# Alternative: VMware Harbor
+While the Portus team have been hard at work with lots and lots of development, I've also evaluated and switched my personal registry across to [VMware Harbor](https://github.com/vmware/harbor/) which includes support for both Docker Notary and CoreOS Clair.

+Clair support is coming to Portus too, but I haven't seen any Notary integration there (yet).

 # Configuration to run Portus on Oracle Linux 7